genedelisa/rockymusic/README.md

 So I needed a way to turn the MIDI stream of events into Notes and back again to a MIDI stream to save to a midifile or play in real time.

 I'm in the process of extracting "core" clases from my library that anyone can use.
 The problem is, since my classes were written for my use in whatever piece I was cranking out, I mixed in "personal" classes that would probably be of no use to anyone else.
 There was also a naming problem for some classes.
 My original classes were for CSound, a NED Synclavier, or simply MIDI.
 It's safe to assume that the Synclavier code is of limited use at this point.
-So, I'm in the process of refactoring.
+So, I'm still in the process of refactoring.

 ### Another music library for Java?